Training the Conservation Stewards of Tomorrow

 ACR understands that healthy and resilient natural landscapes are essential to life.
 Our philosophy of Conservation in Action means we approach land stewardship with a clear understanding of sound conservation practices; practices based upon impeccable research and a broad appreciation of the complexity and interconnectedness of natural systems.
 Conservation in Action also means that we are committed to catalyzing and inspiring in children the desire to understand, protect, and care for the land.
 ACR’s Juniper Program has been doing just that for more than twenty years.

 - Conduct weekly census of 3 newt species at Bouverie Preserve during the breeding season (February through April),

 - Study mountain lion research sites with ACR wildlife ecologist & big cat expert Dr. Quinton Martins,

 - Collect & post observations for ACR’s online biodiversity catalog on iNaturalist,

-- Co-lead Guided Nature Walks for Bouverie visitors,
+- Co-lead Guided Nature Walks and Twilight Hikes for Bouverie visitors,

-- Assist with conservation & restoration projects on ACR lands, and
+- Assist with conservation science and stewardship projects on ACR lands, and

 Training and mentoring the next generation of conservation stewards has never been more important and the Juniper Program is one of many ways that ACR is putting Conservation in Action.